 ● Workstation, office supplies, personal protective equipment, if applicable

-Protect your new hire’s personal information.
-For the employee number and payroll pin, a numerical designation should be assigned that is not associated with the employee’s personal identifying information such as their social security number.
+Furthermore, protect your new hire’s personal information.
+For the employee number and payroll pin, the employer should assign a numerical designation that is not associated with the employee’s personal identifying information such as their social security number.

 The use of SSO or single sign on username and passwords may speed up the process of giving new hires access to all necessary resources on the network.
 For example, a new hire may use the same login for email, training resources, internal databases, and web-based software applications.
 This is just one way to streamline the onboarding checklist for new hires from the perspective of the IT department.